acoppes/acoppes/site/index.markdown

 * Hard work
 -->

-I really like the [Agile](http://agilemanifesto.org/) principles too and some of my favorite development best practices are:
+I really like the [Agile](http://agilemanifesto.org/) principles too and some of my favorite development practices are:

 * Continuous delivery
 * Test driven development
 * Pair programming (in game dev, I prefer the name Pair working in something, could be a programmer or an artist or whatever)

+This website is a Work in Progress, I hope to continue adding information and improving it.

 <a rel="me" href="https://mastodon.gamedev.place/@arielsan"></a>